jamesnvc/Kaleidoscope-MouseKeys/README.md

 ### Cursor movement

 The simplest set of keys are the mouse cursor movement keys.
-These move the cursor one direction or the other, with speed and acceleration factored in.
-When a mouse cursor movement key is held down, it will move `.speed` pixels each `.speedDelay` milliseconds without acceleration.
-But when `.accelSpeed` is non-zero (and it is not zero by default), the speed will increase by `.accelSpeed` every `.accelDelay` milliseconds.
-Thus, unless configured otherwise, holding a direction will move that way at increasing speed.
+These move the cursor in one direction, with a given speed and acceleration.
+When a mouse cursor movement key is held down, it will move `.speed` pixels each `.speedDelay` milliseconds (neglecting acceleration).
+When `.accelSpeed` is non-zero (and it is not zero by default), the speed will increase by `.accelSpeed` every `.accelDelay` milliseconds.
+Thus, by default, holding a direction key will move that way at an increasing speed.

 One can hold more than one key down at the same time, and the cursor will move towards a direction that is the combination of the keys held.
 For example,